A Cascaded Random Access Quantum Memory: Controlling Single Quantum Memories

 In this section, we will describe and benchmark each step of our RAQM's information transfer process.
-Accessing each storage mode involves three steps.
-First, information is swapped from the storage to the buffer.
-After reading the memory, the buffer state interacts with the transmon processor, returning a modified state for memory writing.
-This is equivalent to performing a gate on the buffer mode.
-Finally, the modified buffer state is swapped back into the original storage mode.
+Accessing a specific memory mode proceeds in three steps: (1) a read operation swaps the quantum state from the target storage mode $S_i$ into the buffer $B$; (2) a gate operation modifies the state in the buffer via the transmon processor; and (3) a write operation swaps the modified state back into $S_i$.
+We characterize each stage of this cycle below.

 We prepare states, manipulate them, and perform readout of the buffer mode through the transmon.
-Their dispersive interaction enables a four-wave mixing interaction $\ket{f0} \leftrightarrow \ket{g1}$ to realize the transmon-buffer swap~\cite{PhysRevX.4.041010}.
-Together with \(ge\) transmon gates, we can perform universal gates on the buffer mode in its \(\{0,1\}\) subspace (See Supplementary Section~\ref{sec:single_mode_control} for detail).
-As shown in Figure~\ref{fig:figure2}(a), we prepare $\ket{1}$ in the buffer mode in $0.615\,\mu\mathrm{s}$ using this interaction.
-The transmon supports single qubit gates with a fidelity of $99.96\%$ and single-shot readout with a fidelity of \(98.02\%\), both used for RAQM active reset and post-selection measurements.
+Their dispersive interaction enables a four-wave mixing interaction $\ket{f0} \leftrightarrow \ket{g1}$ to realize the transmon-buffer swap~\cite{pechal_sideband_transmon_cavity}.
+Together with \(g-e\) transmon gates, we can perform universal gates on the buffer mode in its \(\{0,1\}\) subspace (See Supplementary Section VIII for details).
+As shown in Fig.~\ref{fig:figure2}(a), we prepare $\ket{1}$ in the buffer mode in $0.615\,\mu\mathrm{s}$ using this interaction.
+The transmon supports single-qubit gates with a fidelity of $99.96\%$ and single-shot readout with a fidelity of \(98.02\%\).
+To measure the buffer mode population, we use the transmon to perform the parity measurement, consisting of two transmon $\pi_{ge}/2$ rotations separated by a waiting time of $\pi/(\chi_{qb})$.

 We realize buffer-storage swaps through the RF flux modulation of the SQUID coupler.
-To activate the beamsplitter interactions between any two modes, the external flux $\Phi_{\text{ext}}$ threading the SQUID loop is modulated at the difference frequency between the two modes with phase \(\phi\): $\Phi_{\text{ext}}=\Phi_{\text{DC}}+\epsilon\cos(\omega_dt+\phi)$.
-Figure~\ref{fig:figure2}(b) shows the swap between the buffer mode and \(S_2\) storage mode with a rate of \(0.44\,\mathrm{MHz}\).
+To activate the beamsplitter interactions between any two modes, the external flux $\Phi_{\text{ext}}$ threading the SQUID loop is driven as $\Phi_{\text{ext}}=\Phi_{\text{DC}}+\epsilon\cos(\omega_dt+\phi)$, with DC bias \(\Phi_{DC} = 0.269\pi\) and modulation frequency $\omega_d$.
+By choosing the modulation phase ($\phi$) and amplitude ($\epsilon$) appropriately, we obtain the calibrated beamsplitter gate $U_{\text{b.s.}}(\phi)$.
+Fig.~\ref{fig:figure2}(b) shows the swap between the buffer mode and \(S_2\) storage mode with a rate of \(0.44\,\mathrm{MHz}\).
+A key innovation of this work is the on-chip, broadband fast-flux line designed for 3D-cavity systems.
+It preserves cavity mode coherence--achieving \(T_1\) up to \(1.25\,\mathrm{ms}\) (see Fig.~\ref{fig:figure1}(c))--while enabling fast beamsplitter interaction rates of \(0.3\text{--}0.5\,\mathrm{MHz}\) (see Supplementary Section~VI for details on the fast-flux-line design).
 In the present device, the swap rate is limited by the sideband frequency collisions between different storage-buffer pairs.
-Details about other buffer-storage swap rates are shown in the Supplementary Section~\ref{app:system_hamiltonian}.
+Details about other buffer-storage swap rates are shown in the Supplementary Section II.